Uses Lucas-Kanade method on two images and calculate the optical flow vector for moving objects in the image.

 The reftrack function returns coordinates of ICESat's 91-day orbit reference tracks.

 QUIVERMC is an adapted version of Andrew Roberts' ncquiverref.
 This function fixes a couple of problems with Matlab's quiverm function.
 The two primary issues with quiverm are as follows:

 Demonstrates how to detect and highlight object edges in a video stream.
-The functionality of the pixel-stream Sobel Edge Detector and Video Alignment blocks is verified by comparing the
+The behavior of the pixel-stream Sobel Edge Detector, video stream alignment, and overlay, is verified by comparing

 Extends the cartooning example to include calculating a centroid and overlaying a centroid marker and text label on detected potholes.